Globalization and the poor -- a look at the evidence | Krisztina Kis-Katos | TEDxStuttgart

 look

-I would like to outline the effects of this trade liberalization using the example of this garment worker.
-This is a man sitting at work from Jakarta in Central Java on the street and working on a Baltic shirt when import tariffs go down in his country because that is what trade liberalization means when import tariffs on textiles go down means textiles become cheaper at work Joe Carter markets textiles but cheaper at home market this is going to put competitive pressure on his production this is going to be bad for him this is going to be bad for his income so we might think it wouldn't It would be very important to protect you from these effects, but in addition there's a lot of other things going on, not just this shirt is getting cheaper, but also the thread you use, the fabric you use, potentially even the sue-all machine this.
+This is a man sitting on the street in Yog Jakarta, Central Java, and working. on a batik shirt when import tariffs go down in his country because that's what trade liberalization means when import tariffs on textiles go down it means that textile products become cheaper in the jagarta market.
+Foreign textile products become cheaper throughout the market. put competitive pressure on his production this is going to be bad for him this is going to be detrimental to his income so we might think that it would be very important to protect him from these effects but then many other things are happening too not only is this shirt getting cheaper but also the thread that you are using, that you are using the fabric that you are using, potentially even the sewing machine, all these additional changes of cheap prices will make your production more efficient, will improve your income, so you have seen it. there is competitive pressure on him that is bad for him, but at the same time there are also productivity-enhancing effects that are good for him.

 If you have any copyright issue, please Contact